Skip to main content

 What is a Database?

 A database is an organized collection of data that can be stored, searched, and updated efficiently.
-Imagine running a university on spreadsheets: keeping faculty rosters, course catalogs, and student enrollment lists in sync quickly becomes messy.
+Imagine running a marketplace on spreadsheets: keeping product catalogs, seller rosters, customer accounts, and order histories in sync quickly becomes messy.
 A relational database stores those entities in tables and enforces relationships between them so the information stays consistent.

 First Name